 The MHS website offers resources containing digital reproductions and transcriptions of selected materials from our collections.
 Our Online Resources page allows you to browse these features by topic, time period, or format.

 Working with the digital images and transcriptions of selected material from two of our most important collections, the Adams Family Papers and the Coolidge Collection of Thomas Jefferson Manuscripts can answer a number of potential research questions.

 Teachers and students will discover a wealth of curriculum-related material our Classroom Resources.

 You can also keyword search the text of our digitized collections using the “Site Search” function.

-Doing initial research in secondary sources related to your subject can point you directly to collections, and often specific documents, pertinent to your research.
-Consulting secondary sources will save you time and energy as most modern sources will provide footnotes and bibliographies indicating where the author found the source material to support their arguments.
+Consulting secondary sources can save you time and effort by pointing you directly to collections, and often individual documents, pertinent to your research.
+These sources usually provide footnotes and bibliographies indicating where the authors found the source material to support their arguments.

-The MHS holds a large collection of print material to support researchers using MHS manuscript collections, and often can provide access to secondary source material on American and Massachusetts history-related topics.
-Your local public and our college library may offer a more diverse selection of secondary source material related to your topic.
+The MHS holds a large collection of print material to support researchers using MHS manuscript collections, particularly secondary sources on American and Massachusetts history-related topics.
+Your local public and your college library may offer a more diverse selection of secondary source material related to your topic.